ExploreASL/Documentation/docs/Modules.md

 - imPar.tokenSessionAliases - same as tokenScanAliases but for sessions
 Examples:
 `imPar.tokenSessionAliases = {}; % as we don't have sessions`
-- imPar.bMatchDirectories   - true if the last layer is a folder, false if the last layer is a filename (as e.g. with PAR/REC, enhanced DICOMs)
+- imPar.bMatchDirectories   - true if the last layer is a folder, false if the last layer is a filename (e.g., \.PAR, \.nii, \.nii\.gz, or \.dcm for enhanced DICOM)

+Any (X|Y|Z) expression is referred to as a "captured group" All captured groups defined in tokenOrdering, scanAliases, visitAliases, and sessionAliases are "tokens" While it is simplest if all captured groups in folderHierarchy represent tokens (for the user and bugfixing), this is not required

 ----